- Who is eligible to apply for a College of Education scholarship?

 - Applicants submit only one application.
 The Scholarship Committee will review each student's application and determine which College of Education scholarships are available for that applicant.
 Applicants may receive more than one scholarship.

 - How do I log in to the scholarship application?
-The application is currently closed.
+The application is open.

 - Please note that you must be a current student or have been admitted to UH to apply for a College of Education scholarship.